American Community Survey

 Get the Data

-Find out when to use 1-year vs. 3-year or 5-year estimates.
+Find out when to use 1-year vs. 5-year estimates.
 For those who want more detail on the methods used to collect the data and insights on margins of error, use of small area data and other topics, your best bet is the ACS website.

 Margins of Error and Statistical Significance